Alluxio/alluxio/docs/en/compute/Presto.md

 `alluxio.user.file.writetype.default` from default `ASYNC_THROUGH` to `CACHE_THROUGH`.

-One can specify the property in `alluxio-site.properties` and distribute this file to the classpath of each Hive node:
+One can specify the property in `alluxio-site.properties` and distribute this file to the classpath of each Presto node:

 ```properties
 alluxio.user.file.writetype.default=CACHE_THROUGH
 ```

-Alternatively, modify `conf/hive-site.xml` to have:
+Alternatively, modify `conf/hive-site.xml` to include:

 ```xml
 <property>